Endothelial cell tropism: Vaccines

 Vaccines are therapeutics that are preventative measure to infectious diseases.
 These therapeutics offer the body adaptive immunity to a specific pathogen.
 Fundamentally, vaccines provide patients protection by eliciting an immune response so that they develop antibodies that will help protect against the invading pathogen.
 The development, production, and global distribution of these vaccines is imperative to prevent, control, and eradicate pandemic potential pathogens.
 Specifically, cell cultured-based vaccine technologies utilize cell lines that have a wide range of viral tropism to adapt virus strains used in the development of vaccines to new cells.
 This application of cell tropism evaluates the diverse viral entry pathways and host receptors to accomplish this goal.
 Moreover, the aspects endothelial cell activation and dysfunction become important readouts during vaccine development as they are part the hallmarks of many clinical courses of infectious diseases.
 One of the most promising vaccine candidates for Ebola is Merck's recombinant VSV-EBOV vaccine, Ervebo.
 The vaccine was critical during the end of 2014/2015 Ebola outbreak in Guinea.
 Ervebo was shown to be effective in nonhuman primate and later in Guinea during the authorized human efficacy trial which showed that Ervebo was also highly protective in humans.
 The vaccine employs VSV as the surrogate to display the Ebola glycoprotein.
-VSV does not cause disease in humans which renders it a useful backbone to hold the an important protein of Zaire Ebola virus.
+VSV does not cause disease in humans which renders it a useful backbone to hold an important protein of Zaire Ebola virus.
 When the vaccine is administered, the recombinant VSV introduces a functional Ebola virus glycoprotein which interacts with endothelial cell barrier and elicit a rapid immune response without causing disease in patients.
 Therefore, the development and scaling of vaccines involves important considerations to endothelial cell tropism.